 For some of you this won’t seem like a big deal.
 You might be wondering why I’m writing about it.

 Well for me it’s a big deal.
 A game changer if you will.

 I consider the cinema to be a special place for a special experience.
 I may have resigned myself to the fact that some people are clearly lacking in decency – with their noise and mess – but I still consider it a social experience.
 When I was a kid I went to the local UCI with my parents and siblings.
 Then there was a good six or seven years of seeing a film every week with my best mate.
 Now I go with my wife or friends.
 It’s always been a case of watching films together and discussing it after.

 Some experiences, such as the joyous “WOOOOOO” when Captain America hears “On your left” crackle over his ear piece, or flying out of my seat when a Raptor jumps out on poor Muldoon, are accentuated by the combined reaction of the audience.

 I’m very judgmental in the cinema.
 Of anyone who walks in after me:

 - Are they going to be loud?
 Please shut up before the film starts.

 - Ugh, they’ve sat down next to us.
 This whole screen and they can’t put a few seats between us!

 - Oh dear, look at that guy on his own.

-So I’d always resisted the idea of going on my own.
+Though the first points have been backed up by stupid behaviour on numerous occasions, the third now just feels rude.
+I’d always resisted the idea of going on my own.
 Until now.
 Jack Reacher wasn’t even a memorable film, but my wife was out for the evening and I knew I’d only end up wasting the evening not doing anything in particular.
 So I booked the ticket and went along.